fmaste/Haskell/doc/extension/MultiParamTypeClasses.md

 >
 > [Type Classes with Functional Dependencies, Mark P. Jones, In Proceedings of the 9th European Symposium on Programming, ESOP 2000, Berlin, Germany, March 2000, Springer-Verlag LNCS 1782](https://web.cecs.pdx.edu/~mpj/pubs/fundeps.html).

+Naive use of MPTCs may result in ambiguity, so functional dependencies were developed as a method of resolving that ambiguity, declaring that some subset of the parameters is sufficient to determine the values of the others.

+The key idea is to allow the definitions of type classes to be annotated with functional dependencies - an idea that originates in the theory of relational databases

 ```haskell
 class Add' a b c | a b -> c where